Special Events -

 WOW WOW WOW!
 The standard of the

 5 WEEK HOMEWORK PROJECTS gets higher every year!
-The top 3 from each class (chosen by the children from each class) are now on display in NORTHFIELD SHOPPING CENTRE from 8 March 2020 for 3-4 weeks!
+The top 3 from each class (chosen by the children from each class) were on display in NORTHFIELD SHOPPING CENTRE for4 weeks!
 However, there could have been so many more on display there this year!
 We couldn't be more proud of our children!

 Thank you to the team @ Northfield Shopping Centre for supporting our children.